There are several special events and festivals held throughout the year at Disney World. Epcot’s Flower and Garden Festival is 1 of those.

 How much does it cost?

-There's no special ticket required to attend the Flower and Garden Festival.
-Your park ticket to get into Epcot will allow you to enjoy all of the Flower and Garden Festival fun.
+Your regular park ticket and a Park Pass Reservation to get into Epcot will allow you to enjoy all the Flower and Garden Festival fun.

 What exactly takes place during the festival?

 There are several different things that take place at Epcot during the Flower and Garden Festival, including display gardens, topiaries, special food and drink offerings, and even live entertainment.